Here’s Why Subscription-Based Business Models Such As “SaaS” Are On the Rise

-In the SaaS or Software as a Service world, in particular, the subscription model is used almost exclusively to both fund and provide ongoing service to customers.
+In the Software as a Service world, in particular, the subscription model is used almost exclusively to both fund and provide ongoing service to customers.
 Instead of buying an item or product outright, customers pay a monthly or annual fee to retain access.
 In return, the product — usually software — is typically maintained remotely, in the cloud.
 This is true for all types of products in business from workplace solutions to corporate events and customer experience tools.

 The model is so popular that Gartner predicts all new SaaS entrants and 80 percent of historical vendors will honor subscription-based payment solutions by 2020.
 This will happen regardless of where the software resides, be it local or remote.

 There are many reasons why the subscription model is inherently popular.
 For starters, it complements the kind of on-the-go, mobile-friendly solution that most customers demand.
 In addition, it helps to improve the customer experience as well as lengthens the ongoing service delivered by product providers.